-Crit eria Indicators ToC Outcomes 1.4 Use of the land for oil palm does not diminish the legal, customary or user rights of other users without their FPIC.
-(Continued) 4.4.2 Copies of documents evidencing agreement-making processes and negotiated agreements detailing the FPIC process are available and include: a) Evidence that a plan has been developed through consultation a discussion in good faith with all affected groups in the communities, with particular assurance that vulnerable, minorities' and gender groups are consulted, and that informati has been provided to all affected groups, including information the steps that are taken to involve them in decision making b) Evidence that the unit of certification has respected communitied decisions to give or withhold their consent to the operation at t time that these decisions were taken c) Evidence that the legal, economic, environmental and social implications of permitting operations on their land have been understood and accepted by affected communities, including the implications for the legal status of their land at the expiry of the unit of certification's title, concession or lease on the land. on on es' he 4.4.3 (C) Maps of an appropriate scale showing the extent of recognised legal, customary or user rights are developed through participatory mapping involving affected parties (including neighbouring communities where applicable, and relevant authorities).
+Criteria Indicators ToC Outcomes Use of the land for oil 44 4.4.2 Copies of documents evidencing agreement-making processes and Human rights upheld negotiated agreements detailing the FPIC process are available and include: user rights of other users a) Evidence that a plan has been developed through consultation and without their FPIC discussion in good faith with all affected groups in the communities, with particular assurance that vulnerable, minorities' and gender groups are consulted, and that information has been provided to all affected groups, including information on the steps that are taken to involve them in decision making b) Evidence that the unit of certification has respected communities' decisions to give or withhold their consent to the operation at the time that these decisions were taken c) Evidence that the legal, economic, environmental and social implications of permitting operations on their land have been understood and accepted by affected communities, including the implications for the legal status of their land at the expiry of the unit of certification's title, concession or lease on the land.
+(C) Maps of an appropriate scale showing the extent of recognised 4.4.3 legal, customary or user rights are developed through participatory mapping involving affected parties (including neighbouring communities where applicable, and relevant authorities).

 Crit eria Indi cators ToC Outcomes 4.4 Use of the land for oil palm does not diminish the legal, customary or user rights of other users 4.4.4 All relevant information is available in appropriate forms and languages, including assessments of impacts, proposed benefit sharing, and legal arrangements.
 Human rights upheld without their FPIC.
 (Continued) 4.4.5 (C) Evidence is available to show that communities are represented through institutions or representatives of their own choosing, including by legal counsel if they so choose.
 4.4.6 There is evidence that implementation of agreements negotiated through FPIC is annually reviewed in consultation with affected parties.
 4.5 No new plantings are established on local peoples' land where it can 4.5.1 (C) Documents showing identification and assessment of demonstrable legal, customary and user rights are available.
 Human rights upheld be demonstrated that there are legal, customary or user rights, without their FPIC.
 This is dealt with through a documented system that enables these and other stakeholders to express their views through their own representative institutions.
-4.5.2 (C) FPIC is obtained for all oil palm development through a comprehensive process, including in particular, full respect for their legal and customary rights to the territories, lands and resources via local communities' own representative institutions, with all the relevant information and documents made available, with option of resourced access to independent advice through a documented, long-term and two-way process of consultation and negotiation.
+4.5.2 (C) FPIC is obtained for all oil palm development through a comprehensive process, including in particular, full respect for their legal and customary rights to the territories, lands and resources via local communities' own representative institutions, with all the relevant information and documents made available, with option of resourced access to independent advice through a documented, long-term and two-way process of consultation and negotiation. own representative